posmlab/lamsa-template-model/README.md

 + Concatenate the solution arrays into one long one
 + Write output files using writeInfoToFile.m
   + Create a .json parameter file and .csv output file to be stored in outputDirectory

+##### Graphical User Interface
+Simply double click the file plot_app.mlapp located in the \app folder to access the app, or open the file in MATLAB App Designer and click Run.
+Some good starting values are already filled in.
+Just click the Graph! button, and you will see some plots.
+If you want to do some more customization, follow these steps.

+Step 1: Choose your components.
+There is only 1 type of load and 1 type of latch.
+There are 3 types of springs, and 2 types of motors.
+Select the tab with your preferred type of spring, and your preferred motor for both the loading and unlatching motor.

+Step 2: There are clearly marked required and optional fields for each component.
+You must fill in the required fields.
+The optional fields already have the recommended default values filled in.

+Step 3: Select the two independent variables you want to vary over in the Graphing Corner.
+Fill in the range that you want to vary over for each variable.
+Pick the resolution that you want your plots in.
+Keep in mind that the higher the resolution, the longer it takes for the program to run.

+Step 4: Hit Graph! and enjoy your plots.